kamranahmedse/developer-roadmap/content/roadmaps/102-devops/content/102-managing-servers/101-live-in-terminal/117-airodump.md

 # Airodump

-It's a packet sniffer; used for packet captures such as WEP IVs (Initialization Vector) and WAP Handshake.
+It's a packet sniffer used for packet captures such as WEP IVs (Initialization Vector) and WAP Handshake.
 Even if you have a GPS receiver connected to the computer, you can log the coordinates of the found access points.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink badgeText='Official Website' colorScheme='blue' href='https://www.aircrack-ng.org/'>Official Website</BadgeLink>